 Students must provide the College with a correct, current permanent and mailing address on the Application for Admission.
-Students must complete and submit a Change of Information form to the Enrollment Center whenever their address changes.
+Students who change their address must notify the College of this change by using JagNet, or submit a completed Change of Information form to the Enrollment Center.